 About Arclet

-Arclet grew out of real-world frustration: fragmented tools, inefficient workflows, and limited capacity in under-resourced health departments and community organizations.
+Arclet formed in 2023 out of years of real-world frustration: fragmented tools, inefficient workflows, and limited capacity in under-resourced health departments and community organizations.

 So we built something better.